zardus/ctf-tools/README.md

 These executables will be automatically linked into the main `bin` directory for the repo.
 They could be launched from any directory, so don't make assumptions about the location of `$0`!

+## License

+The individual tools are all licensed under their own licenses.
+As for ctf-tools itself, it is "starware".
+If you find it useful, star it on github (https://github.com/zardus/ctf-tools).

+Good luck!

 # See Also

 There's a curated list of CTF tools, but without installers, here: https://github.com/apsdehal/awesome-ctf.